whosonfirst/whosonfirst-www/www/blog/2023/06/19/karmashapes/index.md

 * **Coverage:** 573,007 points
 * **License**: Public Domain
-* **Description**: These are settlement points, and actually exist in Verrazano today as GeoNames-sourced localities.
-We may be sourcing new localities from NGA, since the initial GeoNames import occurred in ~2018.
-We may also get names from this source.
+* **Description**: These are settlement points, and actually exist in Who's On First today as GeoNames-sourced localities.
+We may be sourcing new localities from NGA in the future, since the initial GeoNames import occurred in 2018.
+GeoNames also provides names in dozens of languages, which have been imported into Who's On First.
 * **Data Type**: Vector data.

 ![World Settlement Footprint (WSF) Evolution example](images/wsfevo.png "World Settlement Footprint (WSF) Evolution example")